Dublin's Free Museums and Galleries

 The National Gallery of Ireland

-The gallery, which was established in 1864, houses an extensive collection of Irish, Italian Baroque, and Dutch masters paintings.
+Established in 1864, the National Gallery of Ireland houses an extensive collection of Irish, Italian Baroque, and Dutch masters paintings.

-A good way to see its permanent collection is to take its free guided “Highlights Tour,” which includes highlights of the gallery's permanent collection, which is offered on Saturdays at 12.30 p.m. and 2.30 p.m, as well as Sundays at 1.30 p.m. and 2.30 p.m.
+A good way to see its permanent collection is to take its free guided “Highlights Tour,” which includes highlights of its permanent collection, which is offered on Saturdays at 12.30 p.m. and 2.30 p.m, as well as Sundays at 1.30 p.m. and 2.30 p.m.

 The Hugh Lane Gallery